Let Your Working Capital Work to Expand Your Business

 Here are some of the other areas of expansion that owners usually focus on, often prematurely.
 All store owners want to sell more and make more profit, right?
 Most try to do this by getting business from sources that don’t necessarily physically walk into their stores (think builders, property managers, commercial).
 These categories of additional business revenue will increase profit dollars, but they will also use a lot of cash by way of higher receivables.
 Remember the role bad receivables played on business failure in the last recession?
 Make sure that no customer ‒ should they not pay their bill – has the ability to cripple your business.

 Moreover, with a balance sheet such as I have described, you can obtain financing to purchase real estate (instead of just renting) if you so choose.
 Over the long run, it’s better to own than to rent.
-A down payment on real estate will require 20% of the total price, so plan your cash outlay so as not to make your current ratio too low.
+A down payment on real estate will require 20% of the total price, so plan your cash outlay so as not to make your current ratio go below danger levels.
 You can get a Small Business Association (SBA) loan with only 10% down, but keep in mind that a big part of the SBA loan (the bank’s portion) will likely be subject to variable interest rates.
 So, be careful with these.

 Finally, having healthy levels of working capital will give your business financial stability while providing expansion options to take advantage of specific opportunities, such as necessary equipment, inventory, or real estate.
-Don’t take short cuts.
+Don’t take shortcuts.
 If you do, you put your planned expansion and your business itself at risk.